 - a person who is/was mentally ill or an alcohol/drug abuser and subject to involuntary commitment for care and treatment;

 - someone who is a fugitive from justice; and

-- an immigrant (“alien”) who is an illegally or unlawfully in the United States.1
+- an immigrant who is not authorized to be in the United States.1

 If any of these situations apply to the abuser, please talk to an advocate in your area about how this law is being enforced.
 If none of these situations apply, you can still make a plan for your safety.
 See our Safety Tips page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our Places that Help page to find a local domestic violence organization near you.

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun under other circumstances.
 Go to Federal Gun Laws to get more information.